 - Plant Type: Evergreen perennial houseplant or tree

-For “feeding” or fertilization needs, you’ll want to use a palm tree fertilizer every few months during its growing season.
-For outdoor palms, sprinkle the fertilizer evenly in the soil under the rim of the leaves and the outer edge of the tree.
+Use a palm tree fertilizer every few months during the growing season to feed your palm.
+For outdoor palms, sprinkle the fertilizer evenly on the soil under the rim of the leaves and the outer edge of the tree.
 Never fertilize right at the trunk of your bamboo palm.

-For indoor palms, follow the instructions on your fertilizer for mixing with water.
+For indoor palms, follow the instructions on your fertilizer before mixing it with water.
 Applying too much fertilizer can cause leaf burn.

 The parlor palm (Chamaedorea elegans) is the most popular variety of bamboo palm.
-It’s known as the "parlor" palm because of its indoor growing ease.
-The dwarf bamboo palm (Chamaedorea radicalis) is smaller than its cousin the bamboo palm, growing 3-5 feet wide and 4-6 feet tall, but it can also withstand cooler temperatures, making it a tad more versatile.
-The hardy bamboo palm (Chamaedorea microspadix) can withstand even cooler temperatures (23 degrees Fahrenheit) as well as heavy shade, rightfully earning its name.
+This species earned its name thanks to its indoor growing ease and low-light needs.
+The dwarf bamboo palm (Chamaedorea radicalis) is smaller than the bamboo palm—growing three to five feet wide and four to six feet tall—but it can also withstand cooler temperatures, making it more versatile.
+The hardy bamboo palm (Chamaedorea microspadix) can survive through freezing temperatures as low as 23 degrees, and it can also thrive in heavy shade.

 How to Propagate Your Bamboo Palm

 While bamboo palms are typically grown from seeds, it's still possible to propagate your palm to grow new offsets into new plants—but it's not recommended for beginner gardeners.
 This process can damage the mother plant, so it's important to propagate only mature palms and be careful when making cuts (or for those without a green thumb, to purchase a new plant).
 Here's how to propagate your bamboo palm:

 Step 1: Gather a clean, sharp gardening blade, fresh soil, and a new pot.